SFDO-Tooling/CumulusCI/docs/concepts.rst

 **Managed packages** are typically used by Salesforce partners to distribute and sell applications to customers.
 They are proprietary code that can only be upgraded and deployed by the developer that built them.
 To ensure seamless upgrades, certain destructive changes, like removing objects or fields, cannot be performed.

-Packages are also built, stored and deployed via **projects**.
+In CumulusCI, packages are also built, stored and deployed via **projects**.

 Projects
 --------

 When you work with CumulusCI, you do so inside a project.
 A project is an individual git repository (think GitHub) that contains Salesforce metadata as well as the CumulusCI automation (e.g., tasks and flows) that builds and releases the project.
 Most importantly, a project can build one - and only one(!) - package in its repository.
 This one-to-one relationship between project and package is what allows version control to track any changes your team made to the repository with minimal collision.

 It's important to note that a project may not even contain a package; for example, it can be built to deliver functionality to records, or test data for QA.
-A project may constitute the entirety of a product made for release, or may be one of multiple projects banded together to make a product (think NPSP).
+A project may constitute the entirety of a product made for release, or may be one of multiple projects banded together to make a product.
 Basically, whatever feature in your product that needs specialized Salesforce metadata and CumulusCI automation in order to be built and deployed, *especially* packages (we cannot stress this enough!), requires its own unique project.

 Project Structure
 -----------------

-Keychain
-^^^^^^^^

-Each project comes with a Salesforce CLI keychain, a unique identifier of characters to separate a project and its files from any other.
-This deters collisions with another org.
-(Example: Most projects contain a "dev" org.
-While the name is ubiquitous across Salesforce orgs, the keychain attached is what makes it unique.)

 Project Directory
 ^^^^^^^^^^^^^^^^^

 The root directory of your CumulusCI project.
-Because each project is linked to a single GitHub repository, you can always be confident of the scope of the actions you're taking.
-And thanks to the keychain, CumulusCI knows which project you are working on by the current working directory of your shell.
+Because each project is linked to a single GitHub repository, CumulusCI knows which project you are working on by the current working directory of your shell.

-[NOTE: Save yourself a headache by making sure you're in the correct repository for your project before running project-specific commands; otherwise, your project will produce an error.
+.. tip:: Avoid headaches by making sure you're in the correct repository for your project before running project-specific commands; otherwise, your project will produce an error.
 (This tends to be one of the biggest troubleshooting issues that developers run into with CumulusCI.
-Check for this first and you might save yourself an extra trip to this guide.)]
+Check for this first and you might save yourself an extra trip to this guide.).

 In order to be used as a CumulusCI project, a directory must both be a Git repository and contain a ``cumulusci.yml`` configuration file.
 We'll show you how to get set up with a new or existing CumulusCI project in the [TODO link Get Started section].